emirabayer/jetson-nano-pose-estimation/benchmarks/README.md

 ## The Core Idea: Separating Signal from Noise

-At its heart, the filter treats your stream of keypoint coordinates as a signal composed of two parts:
+At its heart, the filter treats a stream of keypoint coordinates as a signal composed of two parts:

 * **The True Signal (Low Frequency):** The actual, intended movement of a person's hand or head.
 This is a relatively slow, smooth motion.
 * **The Noise (High Frequency):** The rapid, tiny, back-and-forth oscillations from the model's prediction uncertainty.
 This is the "jitter."